zzorn/ledmesh/readme.md

         * Slowness / quickness of state change = change inertia
         * Whether this state should be available on all nodes, or only a selected subset (always non-active on other nodes)  [Is this needed?
 Maybe not]
      * The default screen allows setting various selected global signals, and selecting the current mode(s).
-  * Also a USB connection to computer, and some serial based protocol to provide updates to signal states, as well as communicate states from the Ledmess network.
+  * Could also have a USB connection to computer, and some serial based protocol to provide updates to signal states, as well as communicate states from the Ledmess network.
 The protocol could also contain commands for configuring LedMesh.
-  * Might also contain support for wireless control (RF).
   * Might also contain support for bluetooth control (for control from android app)
+  * Might support an ethernet connector as well.